stellar-deprecated/docs/guides/security.md

 ## What if an account’s keys are compromised?

-Because Stellar’s security is based around public key encryption, it’s critical that an account’s secret seed is not shared.
-Anyone who has access to the seed effectively has control of the account.
-However, if someone learns your account’s seed or you accidentally share it with someone who shouldn’t know it, you can remove its ability to control the account with the following steps:
+Because Stellar’s security is based around public key encryption, it’s critical that an account’s secret key is not shared.
+Anyone who has access to the secret key effectively has control of the account.
+However, if someone learns your account’s secret key or you accidentally share it with someone who shouldn’t know it, you can remove its ability to control the account with the following steps:

 1. Make a new key pair.
 2. Add the new public key as a signer on the compromised account.
 (Use the [`set options` operation](concepts/list-of-operations.md#set-options)).